Charles Mingus: Triumph of the Underdog: Synopsis

 Jerome Richardson says Mingus was aware of what was going in regards to race and never backed down from it.
 John Handy says he did what most others could not, mainly because he was conscious of the race issue. his music portrayed dramatized events, past and present maybe even futuristic.
 He also notes that Mingus was writing compositions when everyone else was writing tunes.
 Gunther Schuller adds that all of his variety of his personality comes out in Mingus's music, and not only that it is the widest range of music composed by one single human being.
 It covers the entire range of human emotions, conditions. so he reflected who he was through his music.
 In addition, Schuller states that anything that was music, Mingus absorbed, and he absorbed it fast.
 In a television broadcast from the early 1970s, Mingus is asked by Chris Albertson how he feels about the term music, or jazz, Mingus replied, 'music' is a label; a given name for that which to call 'music.'

 Randy Brecker notes Mingus had a willingness to express his vulnerability.Snooky Young recalls that during Mingus' lifetime, there were many clubs on Central Avenue, Los Angeles a place where he spent time, that would hold organized jazz sessions.

 Mingus formed a strong professional relationship with drummer Dannie Richmond.
-Dannie first drum lesson was from Mingus. rument is like having a conversation.
+Richmond's first drum lesson was from Mingus, and when he and Mingus finally talked, Mingus said that playing an instrument is like having a conversation.
 Mingus felt he was being cheated with the major record company.

 A tribute to Ellington brought Mingus back into performances again after several difficult years.
 George Adams is associated with the bassist in his latter years.